-Sewerage means discharge from toilets, urinals, basins, showers, sinks and dishwasher through a sewer or other means.
+Sewerage means discharge from toilets, urinals, basins, showers, sinks and dishwashers through a sewer or other means.

-Single use item means an instrument; apparatus, utensil, or other thing intended by the manufacturer to only be used once and then disposed of.
-It includes disposable gloves.
+Single use item means an instrument, apparatus, utensil, or other item intended by the manufacturer to only be used once and then disposed of.
+This includes disposable gloves.